Indrapurnomo29/Investree-IndraPurnomo/README.md

     And User selects Backpack product to add to cart in SauceDemo site And User entered information data in SauceDemo site Then User successfully and complete order Backpack in SauceDemo site

+    Feature: Search by keyword

+  Scenario: Searching for a term
+    Given Sergey is researching things on the internet When he looks up "Cucumber"
+    Then he should see information about "Cucumber"
 ```

 ## Step definition